chluebi/conundrum/site/content/posts/TheIntuitionbehindErrorCorrectingCodes.md

 $$1, 0, 1$$
 $$1, 0, 1$$
 $$1, 0, 1$$
-Now take the “average" (in the sense that we always pick the majority of symbols) of each column:
+Now take the "average" (in the sense that we always pick the majority of symbols) of each column:
 $$= (1, 0, 1)$$
 And as we see, the code has been successfully decoded.